 Accelrys Draw: Delocalized aromatic rings do not show, when they are copy/pasted into another application using the default paste operation.
 Use Paste as… or Paste special and select the Windows metafile (emf) option.

-The latest version 6.0 of ChemDoodle already fully supports OLE procedures.
+The latest versions of ChemDoodle already fully supports OLE procedures.

 Although the chemical drawings embedded into a MS Word, WordPro or WordPerfect document can be re-opened and edited by their creator program later (round-trip editing), sometimes this procedure may fail: if the full document is interconverted (Word ↔ WordPerfect, etc.) or a newer version of the text editor refreshes an old document, the hidden link between the image and its creator program may mysteriously vanish.
 As a result, the image cannot be edited anymore.
 Therefore make sure you always save your complicated drawings from the chemical drawing program in its native format, too!